Check Out What Whales Are Doing With HES - Benzinga

-Someone with a lot of money to spend has taken a bullish stance on Hess HES.
+A whale with a lot of money to spend has taken a noticeably bullish stance on Hess.

+Looking at options history for Hess HES we detected 10 strange trades.

 What's The Price Target?